Pylons/pyramid/docs/narr/templates.rst

 it lives, which is usually the :mod:`repoze.bfg` application's :term:`package` directory.

-``render_template_to_response`` always renders a :term:`z3c.pt`
+``render_template_to_response`` always renders a :term:`chameleon.zpt`
 template, and always returns a Response object which has a *status code* of ``200 OK`` and a *content-type* of ``text-html``.
-If you need more control over the status code and content-type, use the ``render_template`` function instead, which also renders a z3c.pt template but returns a string instead of a Response.
+If you need more control over the status code and content-type, use the ``render_template`` function instead, which also renders a ZPT template but returns a string instead of a Response.
 You can use the string manually as a response body:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.template import render_template
+   from repoze.bfg.chameleon_zpt import render_template
    from webob import Response
    def sample_view(context, request):
        result = render_template('templates/foo.html', foo=1, bar=2)